-Quite frankly, I can put in this context, right.
-Is, is that, you know, when you think about, like a super bowl, right.
+Quite frankly, I can put it in this context, right.
+Is, is that you know, when you think about, like a super bowl, right.
 And super bowl Sunday, and you think about what a lot of these broadcast networks do to capture the attention of the casual fan, right.
 It’s really driven underlying storylines, you know, and, and I see the opportunity, I see a very similar opportunity for the 98% of the college athletes, and aren’t going to go pro yeah.
 It’s a bit about what you do on the field and, and all these cool things that you can, you can do athletically, but it’s as much about what’s your storyline.
 What, what, what’s your story that you want to tell people, right.
-What kind of adversity did you have to overcome to get to where you are to be able to play the college sport and to, uh, to be a successful in the academic environment, right.
+What kind of adversity did you have to overcome to get to where you are to be able to play the college sport and to, uh, to be a success in the academic environment, right.

 Kurt Hallead (18:23):

-What are your, what are your goals post college?
+What are your, what are your goals post-college?
 What, what do you want to do, right?
 How cool would it be for someone to be able to grab an NFT of a college athlete in a non-revenue sport only to find out, you know, four or five years later, that that individual becomes, you know, a successful business, mobile of a tech startup, or becomes, you know, a Nobel prize winner in climate change, or, you know, whatever, whatever the dynamic may be.
 Right?
 So you may not think that, you know, maybe the initial dynamic of, uh, somebody buying an NFT of, uh, of an athlete is that, Hey, it’s a really cool story.
 Or, you know what?
 I played that sport in college.
 And I really wish I had the opportunity to make some money from this and this fashion, or you have a booster that really didn’t have a legal and compliant way to necessarily pay an athlete.

 Kurt Hallead (19:15):

 So now they can actually buy the NFT, which is a product, right.
 And therefore the athlete can get paid.
 But, you know, in that context, 3, 4, 5 years later, you still own that NFT.
 And now this individual become very successful in their own, right.
 And opens up another opportunity for that potential buyer, that NFT again, to potentially monetize it.
-And then for that, that athlete get to do to monetize it along as we’ve mentioned before, you know, the opportunity continue to generate a royalty on that future success, right?
-So it kind of builds, continues to build on it on the whole dynamic.
+And then for that, that athlete gets to do to monetize it along as we’ve mentioned before, you know, the opportunity continues to generate a royalty on that future success, right?
+So it kind of builds continues to build on it on the whole dynamic.
 You have a foundation.
 And then, you know, like when you build a house, you have to build a foundation and you put the framing up and then you put the roof up and all that other things.
-I think it’s just a opportunity for the athlete to have cumulative success over time, be able to tell their story.
+I think it’s just an opportunity for the athlete to have cumulative success over time, be able to tell their story.
 And again, that becomes a marketing and promotion campaign and brand awareness campaign, you know, for their own, for their own purposes.